New Early Conciliation regime from Acas

 If the parties are willing to engage in early conciliation, there is a good chance of fewer Tribunal claims being issued.
 It may also be that fewer claimants will issue claims once they have discussed their claims with a conciliator and gained an understanding of the other side’s position.
 Time will tell whether the new service has an effect on Tribunal claims.

-For more information on early conciliation or to discuss how this may affect your business, contact us on 0117 904 6000.
+For more information on the early conciliation regime or to discuss how it may affect your business, contact our Employment Law specialists or call us on 0117 904 6000.

 Posted on Apr 4th, 2014 by Lyons Davidson